dimadatascience/bam_coverage/README.md

 ## Usage

 Update in the configuration file (nextflow.config) by setting the path to :
- - fasta file
+ - fasta file: genome fasta file
  - bed file: bed file with the coordinates to scan, coordinates: start excluded, end included.
- - clinvar file: VCF file from clinvar with pathogenic score
+ - clinvar file: VCF file from clinvar to get the pathogenic score

 To run the pipeline